New York Central 3001: Background and design

 Between 1916 and 1930, the New York Central Railroad (NYC) ordered 4-8-2 L-1 and L-2 steam locomotives, replacing the 4-6-2 Pacifics for use on fast mainline freight trains.
 While the other railroads referred to the 4-8-2 wheel arrangement as Mountain, the NYC uses the name Mohawk after the Mohawk River, which ran alongside the railroad's famed Water Level Route.
 By the late 1930s, the Mohawks were limited to run at 60 mph due to their instability at higher speeds.
 The NYC needed more heavier steam power to move both freight and passenger trains swiftly, so they opted for a dual-service steam locomotive.
-In 1939, NYC chief mechanical engineer Paul W. Kiefer had rebuilt two L2s Nos.
-2995 and 2998 with lightweight side rods, cast engine beds, and improved counterbalancing to run smoothly at 80 mph.
+NYC railroad chief mechanical engineer Paul W. Kiefer had rebuilt two L2s Nos.
+2995 and 2998 during 1939 with lightweight side rods, cast engine beds, and improved counterbalancing to run smoothly at 80 mph.
 This inspired Keifer to design the L-3 Mohawks in the early 1940s.

 The first of 25 L-3s, Nos.
 3000–3024, were built by American Locomotive Company (ALCO) in Schenectady, New York, between October and December 1940.
-They were also equipped with a cast-steel pilot, two air pump shields, and a vertically retractable coupler, giving them a close resemblance to the NYC J class 4-6-4 Hudsons.
-They were also equipped with roller bearings on all of their wheels, including their 69 in driving wheels to run at 80 mph for use on pulling fast passenger trains.
-Additionally, these locomotives were designated as L-3as and NYC's first modern dual-service steam locomotives.
+These locomotives were equipped with a cast-steel pilot, two air pump shields, and a vertically retractable coupler, giving them a close resemblance to the NYC J class 4-6-4 Hudsons.
+They were also equipped with roller bearings on all of their wheels, including their 69 in driving wheels to run at 80 mph for use on pulling fast passenger trains, which designated them as L-3as.
+The L-3as were superior to the Hudsons particularly on rated horsepower up to 50 mph, making them suitable enough to handle heavier passenger trains.
+Additionally, they were NYC's first modern dual-service steam locomotives.